a2stuff/prodos-drivers/cricket/README.md

 * [TEST](test.s) attempts to identify an SSC in Slot 2 and the Cricket via the ID sequence, to test routines.
 * [SET.DATE](set.date.s) sets the Cricket's current date.
 * [SET.TIME](set.time.s) sets the Cricket's current time.

-Also, an updated [NS.CLOCK.SYSTEM](ns.clock.system.s) is included that fixes a typo, removes beeps, and is less chatty so you can have both `NS.CLOCK.SYSTEM` and `CRICKET.SYSTEM` in the same hard disk image if you use the image across different hardware configurations.

 ## Resources